Thieg0/CRM/README.md

 campaigns;
 6. **Lead Generation and Tracking**: Tracking potential leads and their progress;
 7. **Customizable Dashboards**: Offering customizable dashboards for different user roles;
+8. **Reporting and Analytics**: Providing sales reports and customer analytics

 No external libraries are required to run this project.